We’re excited to show you around PowerPress 10.0+! Let’s start by taking a look at each tab.

 Allow WP Super Cache or W3 Total Cache to add HTML Comments to the bottom of your feeds.
 (Recommended unchecked)

-There are known issues with feeds that have HTML comments at the bottom.
-NOTE: This setting should only be enabled for debugging purposes.
-If you’re not sure what this can do to your feed, please do not enable this setting.
+There are known issues with feeds that have HTML comments at the bottom, and this setting should only be enabled for debugging purposes.
+If you’re unsure about the impact of enabling this setting, please leave it unchecked.

-The image dimensions must be at least 1400 x 1400 pixels in JPG or PNG format.
-It must not exceed 3000 x 3000 pixels, use RGB color space, and the file size must be 0.5MB or smaller.
+- The image dimensions must be at least 1400 x 1400 pixels in JPG or PNG format

 Apple Episode Image